 The next step requires you cut your front facing arm pieces.

-How to reupholster a chair with or without piping
+How to reupholster a chair without sewing

 If you are not going to make piping (to cover the edges around the arm) you really need to make sure your seams are as close to perfect and tight as possible.